apostrophecms/apostrophe-optimizer/lib/README.md

 ## When to use it

-When MongoDB is on a separate server, you'll find that the latency makes avoiding queries a big win.
+When MongoDB is on a separate server, you'll find that the latency makes minimizing consecutive queries a big win.
 When it takes time to communicate with MongoDB, there is a big advantage in using this module.
 There is also an advantage when using additional Node.js CPU time is cheaper for you than processing additional MongoDB queries.

 When network latency to MongoDB is around 10ms, a speedup between 30% and 50% has been observed.
 Your mileage may vary; see "gathering stats on performance," below.